-Stephens, from time to time, enters into arrangements with other broker/dealers, investment advisors or other persons whereby such parties refer clients seeking advisory services to Stephens pursuant to Rule 206 (4)-3, the "Solicitation Rule".
+Stephens, from time to time, enters into arrangements with other broker/dealers, investment advisors or other persons whereby such parties refer clients seeking advisory services to Stephens.

-Stephens may from time to time engage in transactions on behalf of clients with H&W or with SIMG or with mutual funds advised by H&W or SIMG.
+Stephens may from time to time engage in transactions on behalf of clients with Hotchkis & Wiley Capital Management LLC ("H&W") or with Stephens Investment Management Group, LLC ("SIMG") or with mutual funds advised by H&W or SIMG.
 H&W is an investment advisor registered with the SEC in which entities under common control with Stephens hold an ownership interest.
 H&W provides investment advisory services to corporate, pension, public, endowment, foundation, mutual fund and other clients, and H&W also advises its own family of mutual funds.
 SIMG is an investment advisor registered with the SEC in which affiliates of Stephens hold the entire ownership interest of voting securities.
 SIMG provides investment advisory services for separate account clients and for mutual funds known as the American Beacon Stephens Funds® or other funds which may be added from time to time.